paligonshik/paligonshik.github.io/README.md

-- 👋 Hi, I’m @paligonshik
+- Hi, I’m Vazgne
-- 👀 I’m interested in Data Science and Machine Learning
+- I’m interested in Data Science and Machine Learning
-- 🌱 I’m currently learning Computer Vision and Natural Language Preprocessing
+- I’m currently learning Computer Vision and Natural Language Preprocessing at RIT
-- :raising_hand: I’m looking to collaborate on CV and NLP tasks
+- I’m looking to collaborate on CV and NLP tasks
-- 📫 How to reach me [Linkedin](https://www.linkedin.com/in/vazgen-tadevosyan/)
+- How to reach me [Linkedin](https://www.linkedin.com/in/vazgen-tadevosyan/)

 <!---
 paligonshik/paligonshik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.